 Government and administrative efforts are being streamlined to make ADGM operative by 2015 as planned.
 Whether this proposed new financial free zone which is in close proximity to DIFC will have an adverse effect on the growth of DIFC cannot be commented upon.
 What remains to be seen is whether this free zone, to be located on Al Maryah Island, will add any feathers to the cap of the financially stable Abu Dhabi economy or not.
 Without a doubt, if ADGM is able to achieve the objectives enshrined in its preamble, the Emirate of Abu Dhabi will be a major commercial hub to look out for.
 In sharp contrast to the competitive side which is speculated, ADGM may, in fact, serve as an extended platform for DIFC, in the long run, should there be cooperation between the two bodies.

-For more information, please contact one of our lawyers in ADGM Abu Dhabi today!
+For more information, please contact one of our lawyers in Abu Dhabi and lawyers in ADGM office today!